lightning/bolts/05-onchain.md

 to spend the HTLC output (see
 [BOLT #3](03-transactions.md#received-htlc-outputs)), but the offerer needs to do so, otherwise the recipient could fulfill the HTLC after the timeout.
-If the commitment transaction is the offerer's, they need to use the HTLC-timeout transaction.
+If the commitment transaction is the offerer's, the offerer must use the HTLC-timeout transaction.

 The fulfillment of an on-chain HTLC delivers the `payment_preimage`